Music Provision at East Haddon

 We have strong links with Northamptonshire Music and Performing Arts Trust (NMPAT) and several of our children go on attend County Groups provided by NMPAT outside school.
 We are also lucky to have local music schools that children can attend out of school to access further experiences.

 We have a strong singing tradition and every week there is a taught singing assembly for all children where hymns and traditional songs are practised.
 Singing is also a very important part of our Christmas performances and Church Services including Harvest, Christmas, Easter and the Leavers Celebration.
 Our children confidently sing in parts on these occasions with several of our children also confident singing solo.
-We also have a non-selective ‘Karaoke Style’ choir as a lunch time club where all children from year 3 up are welcome.

 All classes have a music lesson once a week where the National Curriculum Subject Content for Music is taught.